vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 verses of the Yajurveda Samhita.
 As we shall see, there are references which point to a much earlier

 origin.

-5.3 CALENDARIC REFERENCES IN THE
+## CALENDARIC REFERENCES IN THE YAJUR VEDIC LITERATURE

 The Yajur Veda gives the names of twelve months,

-and the names of the lunar mansions with their YAJUR VEDIC LITERATURE
+and the names of the lunar mansions with their

 presiding deities, and talks of the sun's northernly and The Atharva Veda consisting mostly of magic southernly motion.
 We do not give the texts here, incantations also contain calendaric references, but.. but only Dr. Berriedale Keith's translation. we shall make only occasional use of them, as the text of this Veda has not probably come to us in unadul